-Note: Viewing licenses and harvest authorizations in the Hunt Wild mobile app or photo images of paper licenses on a cell phone do not serve as a valid proof of license.
+Note: Photo images of paper licenses on a cell phone do not serve as a valid proof of license.
 It is illegal to use or carry another hunter's license, tags, permits or harvest authorizations while engaged in hunting.

 TRANSFERS OF APPROVALS AND PREFERENCE POINTS